tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 Jumping and conditions:
 jmp a    11 000 011  3  Unconditional jump.
 Set condition:
+cmp S    10 111 SSS  1  ZSPCA   Compare register(S) with register A, then set flags.
+If S=A, set Zero bit to 1.
+If S>A, Carry bit = 1.
+If S<A, Carry bit = 0.
 cpi #    11 111 110  2  Compare # to A, then set flags.
 If #=A, set Zero bit to 1.
 If #>A, Carry bit = 1.
 If #<A, Carry bit = 0.
 Conditional jumps:
 JNZ a     11 000 010 lb hb          Jump to a, if Zero bit flag is not set (equals 0).